smart-on-fhir/cumulus-etl/docs/howtos/first-time-setup.md

 1. Go to the `AWS Glue` product in your AWS console.
 1. Click on the `Crawlers` menu entry on the left (you may need to first expand the sidebar).
-1. You should see a `cumulus` crawler in your list of crawlers.
+1. You should see a `cumulus-deid-crawler` crawler in your list of crawlers.
 Click into it.
    (If you don't see it there, make sure that you are in the correct AWS region.)
 1. Click the `Run crawler` button.